Mulberry 75 Excellent

 What's it like Living in Mulberry?

-Located in the state of Ohio, Mulberry is a small-sized city with a population of 4,210 inhabitants.
-If we take a look at the last Census, the vast majority of the population falls within one racial group (91% White).
-Given that fact, Mulberry could be considered less diverse than other cities.
+Located in the state of Ohio, Mulberry is a smaller city with a population of 4,301 residents.
+According to the most recent Census, 91% of Mulberry residents are White, 7% Black and 0% Asian.
 With an average age of 52 years, Mulberry residents appear to be older compared to the national average.
 For seniors and retirees, this city presents itself as a compelling choice.
 Long commute times to work can be incredibly frustrating, ranking just behind housework on the list of life's annoyances.
 If you opt to make Mulberry your home, your one-way commute time will typically last around 25 minutes, a duration that aligns with the national average commute time of 26 minutes.

-Whether you’re moving to a new town to be closer to family, friends or for a new job, living in Mulberry could be a positive experience compared to other cities in Ohio if you know where to look.
+Whether you’re moving to a new city to be closer to family, friends or for a new job, living in Mulberry could be a positive experience compared to other cities in Ohio if you know where to look.
 Don't forget to determine what matters most to you in a neighborhood.
 Consider factors such as safety, proximity to work or school, access to amenities (like parks, fitness facilities, grocery stores, restaurants), public transportation options, community atmosphere and the overall vibe you're looking for.
-The best areas in Mulberry and in surrounding cities are easier to find when you are able to make informed decisions.
-Using data from amenities, cost of living, education, you will see a detailed breakdown of the most important information as well as comparisons to the Ohio and national averages.
+With useful information like crime, cost of living, commute, health & safety, education and other key data points, finding the best places to live in Mulberry and in the areas around Mulberry is a much easier task.

 Best Places to Live in and Around Mulberry